-CBS’s 60 Minutes did a report on the Rodriguez case on Sunday.
-In the report, Biogenesis clinic founder Anthony Bosch, who is Rodriguez’s main accuser, talked about Rodriguez doing performance-enhancing drug for years.
-He claimed that Rodriguez did injections, blood draws, testosterone-laced “gummies” that Rodriguez ingested in the dugout and numerous steroids, human-growth hormones, insulin, and supplements that Rodriguez took, the Daily News notes.
+CBS’s 60 minutes did a report on the Rodriguez case on Sunday.
+In 60 Minute’s report, Biogenesis clinic founder Anthony Bosch, who is Rodriguez’s main accuser, talked about Rodriguez doing performance-enhancing drug for years, claiming that Rodriguez did injections, blood draws, testosterone-laced “gummies” that Rodriguez ingested in the dugout and numerous steroids, human-growth hormones, insulin , and supplements that Rodriguez took, the Daily News notes.
 Bosch also said that he injected Rodriguez with the drugs himself occasionally.

 Rodriguez made Horowitz’s decision public as part of his lawsuit, according to the Associated Press.
 He hopes that the court throws out Horowitz’s decision.
 It will be interesting to see what the court does with Horowitz’s decision.
 If the suspension remains what it is now, then Rodriguez’s career might be over.